sumon-ohid/42-minitalk/README.md

 By launching it, this will show "Your message string" on the server window.

 ## NOTE
 Don't use it for the 42 school project.
-It can break for certain cases.
+It can break for extreme cases.